Restaurants & Bars

 Dogs, cats and other animals must be accompanied by veterinarian health certificate issued at point of origin, and an import permit from the "Direccion General de Ganaderia y Veterinaria" (General Direction for Cattle Breeding and Veterinary Services).
 Dogs also require an additional rabies vaccination certificate and distemper and hepatitis certificates.

 Quarantine for pets varies from 0-6 months subject to their history and vaccination records.
 You may bring your cat, dog or bird into Hong Kong with a minimum amount of fuss if you are coming from a Category I or Category II country.
 Animals from a Category III country must go through quarantine at the owner's expense.
 For importing your pets to Hong Kong, you need to obtain in advance a special import permit from the Agriculture, Fisheries and Conservation Department.
 It usually takes 5 working days to process the application from the date of receipt of permit fee to the date of issue, subject to provision of all required information.
-Overseas applicants may nominate a person or agent in Hong Kong to apply for the permit on their behalf to minimise inconvenience and to expedite urgent applications.
+Overseas applicants may nominate a person or agent in Hong Kong to apply for the permit on their behalf to minimize inconvenience and to expedite urgent applications.

-Since January 1, 2012 there have been a number of changes to the EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU member states.
+The EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU member states.
 This EU Pet Passport certifies that the pet has been identified by means of a microchip and vaccinated against rabies.
 Pets from higher risk non-EU countries will also require a blood test.
 Cats or dogs from qualifying low-risk countries (including the US, Canada, and Mexico) must undergo the following in this order: Be microchipped (this must be done before anything else); Be vaccinated for rabies subsequently; Have a Veterinary Certificate issued or endorsed by the competent authority in the country of origin; Dogs must be treated for tapeworm between 24 and 120 hours before travel and the time and date of treatment must be entered on the passport.
 Treatment for ticks is not compulsory but it is advisable to get it at the same time as the tapeworm treatment.

 When trying to import dogs or cats, you must submit Advance Notification of the planned date of arrival, number of animals and other items to the Animal Quarantine Service which has jurisdiction over your intended port of arrival at least 40 days prior to arrival in Japan.
 Please note that you may be requested to change the date or place of import depending on the availability situation of quarantine facilities at the Animal Quarantine Service.